HenryLF/zef-components/README.md

 });
 ```

-And then use it like this :
+And then use it like this:

 ```ts